 That’s as far as I’ve gotten in my research.
-I will update again as I get into the 1980s, when the property becomes home to the Princeton Public Library.
+I will update again as I get into the more recent times when the Princeton Public Library rebuilds/renovates in 2019.

 As always, please let me know if you have any corrections or can fill in any of the gaps in our time line.
 Thanks, again, for reading and caring about local history.

 The only information about 424-428 West Water provided on the City of Princeton Historical Walking Tour plaque, relates to the library, which opened there in 1985 and was rebuilt two years ago.
 The plaque, like most others in the Water Street business district, includes inaccurate historical information.